neuroailab/flex-ml-agents/linux-flexlib/README.md

 export DISPLAY=":0"
 ```

-You can control which GPU is used for rendering on **X** by setting `export~DISPLAY=":0.0"` for the first GPU, `exportDISPLAY=":0.1"` for the second GPU and so on.
-Use `export~CUDA_VISIBLE_DEVICES="0,1,2,3"` to control which GPUs are used for CUDA computations, that means FleX as well as Tensorflow or PyTorch.
+You can control which GPU is used for rendering on **X** by setting `export DISPLAY=":0.0"` for the first GPU, `export DISPLAY=":0.1"` for the second GPU and so on.
+Use `export CUDA_VISIBLE_DEVICES="0,1,2,3"` to control which GPUs are used for CUDA computations, that means FleX as well as Tensorflow or PyTorch.

 Once you have completed this setup, you can run flex-ml-agents on your Linux cluster, as you would normally do:
 ```bash